Prime Minister David Cameron says Conservatives will form a new government

 A big win for the party could accelerate the resurgent momentum toward another Scottish independence referendum in the years to come.

-But gaining independence for Scotland isn’t the only issue on the Scottish National Party’s agenda.
-They also want to end Britain’s nuclear weapons program, which could have an impact on the country’s relationship with NATO.
+But gaining independence for Scotland isn’t the only issue on the party’s agenda.
+It also wants to end Britain’s nuclear weapons program, which could have an impact on the country’s relationship with NATO.

-CNN’s Nick Hunt and Laura Smith-Spark reported from London.
-CNN’s Catherine E. Shoichet reported from Atlanta.
-CNN’s Nic Robertson, Stephen Collinson, Tom Foreman, John Vause, Fred Pleitgen, Richard Allen Greene, Christiane Amanpour, Antonia Mortensen, Andrew Carey and Rachel Clarke contributed to this report.
+CNN’s Laura Smith-Spark reported and wrote from London; Paul Armstrong from Hong Kong.
+Catherine E. Shoichet, Nic Robertson, Stephen Collinson, Tom Foreman, John Vause, Fred Pleitgen, Richard Allen Greene, Christiane Amanpour, Antonia Mortensen, Andrew Carey, Alexander Felton and Rachel Clarke contributed to this report.